Selecting A Dog Breeder Made Easy With These 10 Questions

-In the world of mastiffs, breeders who consistently and publicly report their dogs’ size and weight are a big pet peeve for me.
-I worry that this hyper-focus on size and weight do nothing to better the Mastiff breed.
-In your breed, is it excessive wrinkle, angulation, or drive, etc.?
-I think you get my point.
+In the world of Mastiffs, breeders who consistently tout and publicly report their dogs’ size and weight are a huge pet peeve for me.

 Don’t forget to grab your FREE Do’s and Don’ts Guide to Big Dog Ownership.

-Consider reading my interview with Jadem Mastiffs for an example of what good looks like in terms of a breeders role in socializing and stimulating puppies.Your breeder will be the one person solely responsible for the care and raising of your new puppy for the first 8-10+ weeks of his/her life.
+Consider reading my interview with Jadem Mastiffs for an example of what good looks like in terms of a breeder’s role in socializing and stimulating puppies.Your dog breeder will be the one person solely responsible for the care and raising of your new puppy for the first 8-10+ weeks of his/her life.

-What does your spouse think of this breeder?
+What does your spouse think?
 If not a spouse, a trusted friend or family member?

 Now, after all of that, close your eyes.
 Imagine 10 years into the future.